Aetna CEO says antitrust process underway in Humana deal

-NEW YORK (Reuters) - Aetna Inc (AET.N) Chief Executive Mark Bertolini said on Tuesday the company is talking to federal and state officials on its $37 billion acquisition of Humana Inc (HUM.N) and that there is enough insurance competition for it to receive approval.
+(Reuters) - Aetna Inc Chief Executive Mark Bertolini said on Tuesday the company is talking to federal and state officials on its $37 billion acquisition of Humana Inc and that there is enough insurance competition for it to receive approval.

 “The process is underway.
 We’ve engaged in conversations with insurance commissioners, with governors, with Washington,” Bertolini told investors during a conference call to announce the company’s earnings.